By Kasey Hayes

 - Quality Level D: Reviewing existing utility records and as-built plans.

-As more states start enacting similar SUE laws, it’s apparent that this type of work is seen as a benefit to clients and the public.
+As more states start enacting similar SUE standards, it’s apparent that this type of work is seen as a benefit to clients and the public.
 The money spent up front is being viewed as worth the investment.
 An FHWA-Purdue University study in 1999, using a sample of 71 projects in four states, concluded that acquiring SUE data for construction projects provided a return of $4.62 for every $1 invested.
 Factoring in today’s costs for construction delays, lawsuits, and disrupted services, the return on investment could be much higher.